zzonyo/trust-docs-test/source/index.html.md

  - Interface Type: private
  - Interface URL: /api/v1/contract_trigger_hisorders

-### 18. Modified "Get Kline Data" Interface(Support to query K-line data of contracts that have been delisted in the last month; Users can enter the contract code to query data of contracts delisted in the last month.)
+### 18. Modified "Get Kline Data" Interface(Support to query K-line data of contracts that have been delisted in the last four weeks; Users can enter the contract code to query data of contracts delisted in the last four weeks.)
 - Interface Name: Get Kline Data
 - Interface Type: public
 - Interface URL: market/history/kline

-### 19. Modified "Subscribe Kline data" Interface(Support to query K-line data of contracts which have been delisted in the last month; User can enter contract code to query data of contracts delisted in the last month.)
+### 19. Modified "Subscribe Kline data" Interface(Support to query K-line data of contracts which have been delisted in the last four weeks; User can enter contract code to query data of contracts delisted in the last four weeks.)
  - Interface Name: Subscribe Kline data
  - Interface Type: public
  - Subscription Topic: market.$symbol.kline.$period